vaibhavlalwani/academic-kickstart/content/publication/journal-article -Asset pricing models/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "*Managerial Finance, 44*(2)"
+publication = "*Managerial Finance, 46*(3)"
 publication_short = ""

 # Abstract.
-abstract = "The purpose of this paper is to explore whether stock selection strategies based on four fundamental quality indicators can generate superior returns compared to the passive market portfolio.
-The findings suggest that two of the four quality strategies, namely Grantham Quality indicator and Gross Profitability have generated superior returns in Indian stock market for the 2001-2015 period."
+abstract = "The purpose of this paper is to compare the performance of various multifactor asset pricing models across ten emerging and developed markets.We find that the Fama-French five-factor model improves the pricing performance for stocks in Australia, Canada, China and the USA.
+The pricing in these countries appears to be more integrated.
+However, the superior performance in these four countries is not consistent across a variety of test assets and the magnitude of reduction in pricing errors vis-à-vis three- or four-factor models is often economically insignificant.
+For other markets, the parsimonious three-factor model or its four-factor variants appear to be more suitable."

 # Summary.
 An optional shortened abstract.
 summary = ""